MicrosoftEdge/MSEdgeExplainers/LocalFolder/explainer.md

 ## Privacy risks

 1. `LocalFolder` data in the file system can be accessed by a PWA through a Web API without prompting the user for permission.
+There could be personally identifiable information (PII) contained within this data.

-1. Third party scripts can use the presence of `LocalFolder` data to determine if that particular Windows Store app is installed on the client machine.
+1. Third party scripts can use the presence of a `LocalFolder` entry to determine if a particular Windows Store app is installed on the client machine.
 This information could potentially be used for fingerprinting.
-    * Inspecting `display-mode` is an existing method to check if a site is installed locally as an app but this method does not work when the user navigates the site in a normal browesr tab.
+    * Inspecting `display-mode` is an existing method to check if a site is installed locally as an app but this method does not work when the user navigates the site in a normal browser tab or fullscreen.
-    * The fingerprinting surface does not increase significantly as there is any existing method to determine if apps are installed.
+    * The fingerprinting surface increases but not significantly as there is an existing method to determine if apps are installed.
     * As the installed app information would be different for each site, it cannot be easily used in a comparable fingerprint from different sites.
     * App installation status changes due to user actions and cannot be reliably used to form a stable fingerprint identifying the client.

 ### Mitigations

 1. The user consented to the app's use of local storage through app installation from the Microsoft Store.
 We think it is acceptable for a newer version of this app to access the data previously created using the same PFN.
+The app (both the UWP and PWA implementation) has permission from the user to store and access the data even if it contains PII.
+The app needs to take care to protect user data.

 1. Requiring the app to include the `related_applications` in its web app manifest limits the risk to apps that publicly declares a relation to a Windows app package.